wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-models/includes/4-report-visuals.md

 Report authors produce report designs by adding report visuals and other elements to pages.
 Other elements include text boxes, buttons, shapes, and images.
-Each of these elements are configured independently of dataset fields.
+Each of these elements is configured independently of dataset fields.

 At design time, adding and configuring a report visual involves the following methodology: